tedbergstrand/GripTracker/README.md

+Check the Testing Branch for the latest updates.

 # GripTracker
 ESP32-based Climbing Hangboard Force Gauge with data collection to CSV and a webserver for management and data viewing.
 Allows CSV download from the web UI, live Force Display, as well as data display with charting ("Data") and rudimentary analysis ("View").
 Also features a hangboard timer with pre-populated exercises.